drobledoruiz/conservation_genomics/README.md

 For a great explanation on how to obtain a genlight object **from DArTseq data** check: http://georges.biomatix.org/storage/app/media/uploaded-files/tutorial3adartrdatastructuresandinput22-dec-21-2.pdf.

-For an explanation on how to obtain genlight objects from **non-DArTseq data (e.g., RADseq)** check page 13 of: http://georges.biomatix.org/storage/app/media/uploaded-files/tutorial3bdartrdatastructuresandinputfromsourcesotherthandartlmagv2-2.pdf.

 If you have DArTseq data, the easiest way to obtain a genlight object is:
 ```
 # Install dartR
 install.packages("dartR")